 - Fresh parsley!
 Dried parsley won’t work in the recipe.
 Trust me.

-What are some substitutions you can make?
+What are some substitutions?

 - Switch out the sweet potatoes for winter squash.
 Butternut squash would be great sub!